James Douglas “Jim” Pauletich

 It’s the time between the dash that made the journey worth it.

 Jim grew up in a family of three brothers, a childhood that gave way to mischief and adventure.
-In his youth, he roamed the sandy streets of Firestone and later Denver Colorafo.
+In his youth, he roamed the sandy streets of Firestone and later Denver, Colorado.
 He was a natural with all animals, rehabilitated owls and squirrels, and developed a lifelong love of the night sky.
 With his brothers beside him, he ice raced, waterskied before sunrise, and snowmobiled the mountains they called home.

 At 18, Jim joined the United States Navy, crossed the equator, and served aboard the USS Coral Sea before Vietnam was declared a war.
 He later reenlisted in the Naval Reserves and, after moving to Florida, transitioned to the United States Coast Guard Reserves, where he proudly served and ultimately retired.